rainbowchook/face-app-api/README.md

 1. The VPC Construct does a lookup that dynamically returns the default VPC configurations based on the current context.
 2. The SecurityGroup Construct sets the ingress and egress rules - allowing inbound traffic only for SSH (TCP port 22), HTTP (TCP port 80) and HTTPS (TCP port 443), and allowing all outbound traffic
 3.

-4.
+#### User Data script for EC2 instance initialisation

+The EC2 instance profile will run the user data script as the root user.
+On connecting to the EC2 instance, the user-data script can be found in /var/lib/cloud/instances/<instance_ID>/user-data.txt.

+Install docker and start the docker service, which will be run in the docker group.

+Add the ec2-user to the docker group with <code>sudo usermod -aG docker ec2-user</code>.
+This will enable the ec2-user to run <code>docker</code> commands without using <code>sudo</code>.

+Note that docker-compose must be installed first prior to running the docker-compose.yml asset downloaded from the S3 bucket.

 #### IAM roles and policies

-1. CDK deploy user
+##### CDK deploy user
-The credentials or named profile of the AWS user or role used in the running of cdk commands e.g. <code>cdk boostrap</> must have sufficient IAM permissions for CDK setup, like '<code>cloudFormation:CreateStack</code>', '<code>s3:CreateBucket</code>', and other CloudFormation permissions.
+The credentials or named profile of the AWS user or role used in the running of cdk commands e.g. <code>cdk boostrap</code> must have sufficient IAM permissions for CDK setup, like '<code>cloudFormation:CreateStack</code>', '<code>s3:CreateBucket</code>', and other CloudFormation permissions.

 Permissions need to be granted depending on services used in the CDK script.
 EC2 permissions are needed for launching, describing and terminating of EC2 instances.
 As the CDK script uses assets stored in an S3 bucket, it should also have S3 permissions.

-3. EC2 instance profile
+##### EC2 instance profile
 The instance profile is assigned to the EC2 instance when launching or modifying the instance, granting permissions to the EC2 instances to allow instances to access other AWS services securely.

 IAM permissions for the EC2 instance profile were granted following the principle of least privilege and granting only the permissions needed for specific tasks that the EC2 instance profile will perform.